Retrograde ejaculation

 Retrograde ejaculation occurs when semen which would be ejaculated via the urethra is redirected to the urinary bladder.
-Normally, the sphincter of the bladder contracts before ejaculation, sealing the bladder which besides inhibiting the release of urine also prevents a reflux of seminal fluids into the male bladder during ejaculation.
+Normally, the sphincter of the bladder contracts before ejaculation, inhibiting urination and preventing a reflux of semen into the bladder.
 The semen is forced to exit via the urethra, the path of least resistance.
 When the bladder sphincter does not function properly, retrograde ejaculation may occur.
-It can also be induced deliberately by a male as a primitive form of male birth control (known as coitus saxonicus) or as part of certain alternative medicine practices.
-The retrograde-ejaculated semen, which goes into the bladder, is excreted with the next urination.
+It can also be induced deliberately as a primitive form of male birth control (known as coitus saxonicus) or as part of certain alternative medicine practices.
+The retrograde-ejaculated semen is excreted from the bladder during the next urination.

 Signs and symptoms

 Retrograde ejaculation is sometimes referred to as a "dry orgasm."
-Retrograde ejaculation is one symptom of male infertility.
-A man may notice during masturbation that despite the occurrence of orgasm, no accompanying ejaculation was produced.
+A man may notice that no semen is produced during masturbation despite the occurrence of orgasm.
 Another underlying cause for this phenomenon may be ejaculatory duct obstruction.

-During a male orgasm, sperm are released from the epididymis and travel via small tubes called the vas deferens.
+During a male orgasm, sperm are released from the epididymides and travel via small tubes called the vasa deferentia.
 The sperm mix with seminal fluid in the seminal vesicles, prostate fluid from the prostate gland, and lubricants from the bulbourethral gland.
 During climax, muscles at the end of the bladder neck tighten to prevent retrograde flow of semen.
 In retrograde ejaculation, these bladder neck muscles are either very weak or the nerves controlling the muscles have been damaged.